simoninithomas/Deep_reinforcement_learning_Course/README.md

 ## How to help  🙌
 3 ways:

-- **Clap our articles a lot**:Clapping in Medium means that you really like our articles.
-And the more claps we have, the more our article is shared
+- **Clap our articles and like our videos a lot**:Clapping in Medium means that you really like our articles.
+And the more claps we have, the more our article is shared Liking our videos help them to be much more visible to the deep learning community.
-- **Share and speak about our articles**: By sharing our articles you help us to spread the word.
+- **Share and speak about our articles and videos**: By sharing our articles and videos you help us to spread the word.
 - **Improve our notebooks**: if you found a bug or **a better implementation** you can send a pull request.
 <br>